 PSE power pair

 The ‘PSE power pair’ field transmitted by a PSE shall contain an integer value as defined in Table 79–5 based on aPSEPowerPairs (see 30.9.1.1.4).
 A Type 3 or Type 4 PSE that is supplying power on a single pairset shall use the value that defines that pairset.
 Either pairset may be indicated when a PSE is detecting or supplying power on both pairsets.
 The ‘PSE power status value’ field defined in 79.3.2.9 indicates when a PSE is supplying power on both pairsets.
 The value of the ‘PSE power pair’ field transmitted by a PD is undefined.

+For MPoE systems, the value of 1 shall indicate that power is provided on the data pair.
+A value of 2 shall indicate that the power is provided on conductors other than the data pair carrying the LLDPDU.

 Table 79–5—PSE power pair field